youn0808/youn0808.github.io/README.md

 This README will guide you, the user, on how to host and format your resume on GitHub Pages.
 Andrew Etter describes a simple process to put your resume online in his book [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).

-> This guide is intended for a computer science student who has no experience with Markdown or GitHub, and is also interested in learning about technical communication.
+> This guide is intended for a computer science student who has no experience with Markdown or GitHub and is also interested in learning about technical communication.

 ## Prerequisites